What Are Hives and Angioedema?

 Your doctor will ask you many questions to try to find the cause of hives or angioedema.
 You’ll also get a checkup.

 Your doctor may give you skin tests to find out if you’re allergic to something.
 You may get blood tests, too.

 The best treatment is to identify and remove the trigger.
 But that’s not always easy.

 Your doctor may prescribe antihistamines to ease your symptoms or help prevent them.

 If you have chronic hives, you may need antihistamines or a combination of medications, such as steroids or a biologic drug.

-For severe hive or angioedema outbreaks, an injection of epinephrine or a steroid medication may be needed.
+For severe hives or angioedema, you may need an injection of epinephrine or a steroid medication.

-While you're waiting for the hives and swelling to disappear, here are some tips:
+While you wait for the hives and swelling to disappear: